FILER — Twin Falls County may have an opportunity to bring an event center to the fairgrounds — but voters would have to give it the final OK.

 The Cassia County Sheriff’s Office said Wednesday no arrests have been made.
 The fire and pipe bomb are being investigated as one case.
 A pickup that was wanted in connection with the incidents was recovered by the sheriff’s office on Tuesday but police are staying mum on who it belonged to or where it was discovered.

-The building that burned is owned by Brek Pilling and his partner Brian Tibbets.
+The building that burned and the restaurant are owned by Brek Pilling and his business partner Brian Tibbets.
 A voicemail left on Pilling’s cellphone remained unanswered Wednesday.
 Pilling and Tibbets also own the restaurant and the building next door to the building destroyed by fire.